ILUMIEN IV: OPTIMAL PCI

 OPtical Coherence Tomography (OCT) Guided Coronary Stent IMplantation Compared to Angiography: a Multicenter Randomized TriaL in PCI

-Coronary Artery Disease Coronary Stenosis Atherosclerosis STEMI STEMI - ST Elevation Myocardial Infarction NSTEMI - Non-ST Segment Elevation MI Myocardial Infarction ST Elevation Myocardial Infarction Infarction Coronary PCI guided by OCT Coronary PCI guided by Angiography
+Coronary Artery Disease, Coronary Stenosis, Atherosclerosis, STEMI, STEMI - ST Elevation Myocardial Infarction, NSTEMI - Non-ST Segment Elevation MI, ABT-CIP-10233, ILUMIEN OPTIS OCT Imaging System, Dragonfly, Optical Coherence Tomography (OCT), Coronary Stent IMplantation, Angiography, Myocardial Infarction, ST Elevation Myocardial Infarction, Infarction, Coronary PCI guided by OCT, Coronary PCI guided by Angiography

 You can join if…